clopca/cdk-vpclattice-alpha/API.md

 Creates an Association Between a Lattice Service and a Service Network.

-Consider using `.addService` of the ServiceNetwork construct
+Consider using `.associateService` of the ServiceNetwork construct or `.associateWithServiceNetwork` of the Service construct

 #### Initializers <a name="Initializers" id="cdk-vpclattice-alpha.ServiceNetworkServiceAssociation.Initializer"></a>